 The cost of live-in home care can be comparable, and generally cheaper, than residential care.
 If live-in care is being provided for a couple, the financial savings are considerably more.

-The payment of the carer will be arranged through the care provider, so your loved one does not need to handle money directly unless they want to.
+Payment of your carer is arranged through the care provider.
+This means your loved one does not need to handle money directly unless they want to.
 In addition, you may choose to arrange a debit card for your carer, so they can buy essentials such as food and medicines.

 Live-in home care offers a great alternative to a care home as it puts your loved one’s needs at the heart of their care.
 Choosing live-in care will enable your loved one to retain their independence and continue to live in their home while still being safe and well cared for.